-The new Golf continues VW’s tradition of having an upscale look to its interior, using high-quality materials, soft-touch surfaces and piano black trim.
-The cabin has more shoulder room in both rows.
+The VW Golf or 2016 continues a tradition of having an upscale look to its interior, using high-quality materials, soft-touch surfaces and, on higher trims, piano-black accents.
+The cabin has generous shoulder room in both rows.
 Cargo volume is 16.5 cubic feet below the parcel shelf and 22.8 cubic feet to the roof.
-Loading is easier thanks to lower liftover in the rear hatch.
-The rear seat has a 60/40 split rear-folding back, expanding the load space to 52.7 cubic feet when lowered.
-There’s plenty of front-seat storage in the center console and door panels, and a nifty mini glovebox to the left of the steering column.
+Loading is made easy thanks to a low liftover in the rear hatch.
+The rear seat has a 60/40-split rear-folding back, expanding the load space to 52.7 cubic feet when lowered.
+There’s plenty of front-seat storage in the center console and door panels.

-Even though all the sheet metal is new, the car is instantly recognizable as a Golf.
+Despite a complete makeover last year, the 2016 VW Golf line is instantly recognizable.
 While the 2-box profile is the same, all the surfaces appear to be highly tailored with crisp character lines that start at the base of the steeper hood and new narrow horizontal grille, which is flanked by sharper headlight clusters.
 The distinctive C-pillar treatment recalls earlier Golf generations, adding to the familiarity of the overall look.
-The car is about 1.1 inches lower in overall height, and the wider track gives it a more muscular, purposeful appearance.
+The car sits low to the ground and has a wide track, giving it a more muscular, purposeful appearance.
 The Golf R and e-Golf are 4-door only.
-The Golf R sits lower than its siblings and is also distinguished by four exhaust outlets.

-VW offers a Golf Launch Edition, a 2-door hatch priced at $18,815 including destination charges, which is competitive against Kia Forte, Ford Focus, Mazda Mazda3 and Subaru Impreza.
-The S model is $19,815 for a 2-door and $21,815 for the 4-door.
-SE models start at $25,315 and the top-line SEL starts at $28,815.
+The Manufacturer’s Suggested Retail Price (MSRP) for VW’s 2016 Golf 2-door hatch is $19,315 including destination charges, which is competitive against Kia Forte, Ford Focus, Mazda3 and Subaru Impreza.
+The S model is $20,395 for a 2-door and $20,995 for the 4-door.
+SE models start at $26,045 and the top-line SEL starts at $28,215.
 Diesel models add about $1,000.
-The sporty GTI starts at $25,215 and tops out at $31,515, which includes the DSG automatic transmission, navigation and automatic air conditioning.
-The 4-door Golf R starts at $37,415.
-Models equipped with variable rate shocks, Navigation and 19-inch wheels have an MSRP of $39,910.
+The sporty GTI starts at $25,815 and tops out at $33,550.
+The 4-door Golf R starts around $38,000.
 The e-Golf begins just over $36,000 before incentives and is available in California, Connecticut, Maine, Maryland, Massachusetts, New Jersey, New York, Oregon, Rhode Island, Vermont, and Washington, D.C.
-Being all-new, resale prices for the 2015 Volkswagen Golf have yet to be forecast, but historically, Golfs tend to play on the weaker side of the residuals field.
+To make your best deal, check KBB’s Fair Purchase Price, which shows what others paid for their Golf.
+Traditionally, Golfs tend to play on the weaker side of the residuals field, although values for the TDI diesel and GTI trims tend to be much higher.

 Among the standard features are power windows and door locks, air conditioning, a touch-screen infotainment system, Bluetooth connectivity, Sirius XM satellite radio, and a media-device interface with iPod integration.
-S models feature aluminum-alloy wheels, V-Tex leatherette seating, steering wheel controls, and cruise control.
+S models feature aluminum-alloy wheels, V-Tex Leatherette seating, steering-wheel controls, rearview camera and cruise control.
 Four-door models also have partial-power front seats.
-Golf SE models add a rearview camera and Fender Premium Audio System.
-SEL model features 18-inch alloy wheels, navigation and sport comfort seats with 12-way power adjustment.
-In addition to blistering performance, the Golf R offers leather seats, automatic climate control, and bi-xenon headlights.
-All new Golfs include one year/10,000 miles of free scheduled maintenance.
+Golf SE models add push-button start and the Fender Premium Audio System.
+SEL models feature 18-inch alloy wheels, navigation and sport comfort seats with 12-way-power adjustment.
+In addition to blistering performance, the Golf R offers leather seats, automatic climate control and bi-xenon headlights.

 A 6-speed automatic transmission is available on TSI models, as is the exclusive Fender audio system.
-A driver assistance package – available throughout the Golf line – features forward-collision warning, and front and rear park-distance control.
+A driver-assistance package – available throughout the Golf line – features forward-collision warning, adaptive cruise control, lane assist, blind-spot warning and front and rear park-distance control.
 The 6-speed DSG automatic is optional on the GTI and the diesel TDI.
-On the GTI, options include an $800 adaptive-damping system and a $1,495 performance package, which includes larger brakes.
-Golf R models can be further upgraded with VW's DCC adaptive damping system that can tailor the car for "comfort," "normal" or "race" modes.
+On the GTI, options include an adaptive-damping system and a performance package, which includes larger brakes.
+Golf R models can be further upgraded with VW's DCC adaptive-damping system that can tailor the car for Comfort, Normal or Race modes.

 XDS CROSS DIFFERENTIAL SYSTEM